PASSIONLab/OpenEquivariance/README.md

 Before installation and the first library import, ensure that the command
 `c++ --version` returns GCC 7.5+; if not, set the
-`CC` and `CXX` environment variables to a valid compiler.
+`CC` and `CXX` environment variables to point to valid compilers.
+On NERSC Perlmutter,

-After activating an environment of your choice, run
+`module load gcc` will set up your environment correctly.

+To install, run
 ```bash
 pip install git+https://github.com/PASSIONLab/OpenEquivariance
 ```